djeada/Statistics-Notes/notes/probability_distributions/continuous_distributions/chi_square_distribution.md

 $$E[X^2] = k^2 + 2k$$

-### Example: Goodness-of-Fit Test
+### Example: Goodness-of-Fit Test for a Fair Die

-A researcher wants to test whether a die is fair.
-She rolls the die 60 times, and the observed frequencies for each face are as follows:
+A researcher is testing the fairness of a six-sided die.
+The die is rolled 60 times, resulting in the following observed frequencies for each face:

 - 1: 8 times
 - 2: 9 times